altafhussain2020/RewardsManagement/README.md

 purchase as follows:
 ```
 For every dollar spent over $50 on the transaction, the customer receives one point.In addition, for every dollar spent over $100, the customer receives another point.
-Ex: for a $120 purchase, the customer receives(120 - 50) x 1 + (120 - 100) x 1 = 90 pointsGiven a record of every transaction during a three-month period,
+Ex: for a $120 purchase, the customer receives(120 - 50) x 1 + (120 - 100) x 1 = 90 points Given a record of every transaction during a three-month period,
 > Calculate the reward points earned for each customer per month and total.
 > Make up a data set to best demonstrate your solution
 > Check solution into GitHub